EyyupAlkis/About/_posts/2022-11-23-version-catalog.md

 ---
 ![](/img/version-catalog/version-catalog.png)

-If you, as an Android developer, want to speed up your builds, you need to consider your dependency management approach.
-Before going through a massive architectural refactor or starting to make your app multi-module, you need to try version catalogs first.
-You will see certain improvements for the sake of development, and the team will save some time.
-In the meantime, you are free to make big changes to your project to improve your build times.
+If you are an Android developer looking to speed up your builds, you need to rethink your approach to dependency management.
+Before you massively redesign your architecture or divide your app into multiple modules, try version catalogs first.
+You will notice certain improvements in development, and the team will save some time.
+In the meantime, you can make big changes to your project to improve your build times.

 <!--more-->

-Version catalog provides ability to keep and manage your dependencies in same place.
-Since Gradle 7.0 version, it is possible to use in our projects.
+The version catalog provides the ability to keep and manage your dependencies in one place.
+Since Gradle 7.0 it is possible to use it in our projects.
 A file called ***libs.versions.toml***, which should be located in the **/gradle** folder in a project.
 With this file we can define our dependencies for the project.

 <p align="center">
   <img src="/img/version-catalog/file-location.png" />
 </p>

-At the moment now android studio only supports version catalogs in TOML format.
+At the moment android studio only supports version catalogs in TOML format.
 But it is easy to catch up.
 Basically this toml file consists of 4 sections.

 ```toml
 [versions]